Jackson-Vieira/TDD/apps/tdd-by-example-kent-beck/src/bank_system/README.md

      1. Add a equivalent `getBalance` method to the `BankAccount` class.
 [X]
      2. Test `getBalance` [X]

+8. **Storage accounts**
+    - As bank manager, I want storage the accounts in a database for make security operations later.
+    - Tasks:
+        1. create a `BankAccountRepository` to storage the accounts saffely.
+[X]
+        2. save and retrieve a `BankAccount` [X]

 5. **Transfer Money:**
    - As an account holder, I want to be able to transfer money between two accounts.
    - Acceptance Criteria: